A. 12.1 Operational procedures and responsibilities

 - Ensure that emergency change processes are well defined, communicated and that security evaluation of these changes is also performed post-change.

 “Change Management Takes Too Much Time.”
 Change management processes are notoriously susceptible to becoming overly complex.
 Staff who conduct changes are more likely to attempt to bypass change management processes they feel are too burdensome by intentionally classifying their changes at low levels or even not reporting them.
-If you are starting a Change Management program it is often helpful to first focus on modeling large-scale changes and then working to find the right change level definitions which help balance risk reduction with operational agility and efficiency.
+If you are starting a Change Management program it is often helpful to first focus on modelling large-scale changes and then working to find the right change level definitions which help balance risk reduction with operational agility and efficiency.

 Capacity Management Procedures